-A “charge off” is one of the most severe credit delinquencies a borrower can receive on their credit report.
-While not quite as harsh as a bankruptcy or foreclosure, it is definitely in the same tier, and should be avoided at all costs.
+A “charge-off” is one of the most severe derogatory marks that can wind up on your credit report.
+While not quite as harsh as say a bankruptcy or foreclosure, it is definitely significant and should be avoided at all costs.

-So what exactly is a “charge off,” and why is it called such?
+So what exactly is a charge-off and why is it referred to as such?

-It’s called a charge off because corporations file a Profit and Loss statement with the IRS each year detailing the companies profits and losses, including bad debt that is essentially charged off as a business expense.
-It’s very typical for large corporations to claim these losses and it’s factored in to their cost of doing business.
+It’s called a charge-off because corporations file a Profit and Loss statement with the IRS each year outlining the companies profits and losses, including bad debt that is essentially charged off as a business expense.
+It’s very typical for large corporations to claim these losses as a write-off, and it’s factored into their cost of doing business.

-Though the amount in question is written off at the end of the tax year, it is still legally collectible, and there’s a good chance a collection agency will continue to badger the consumer for the money, or a portion of it.
-And if the amount is over $1,500 it’s possible that the company may pursue a lawsuit to collect the outstanding debt.
+Though the amount in question is written off at the end of the tax year, it is still legally collectible, and there’s a good chance a collection agency will badger the consumer for the money, or a portion of it.

 Paid Charge-Offs Will Remain on Your Credit Report

-If you find a charge off on your credit report, make sure you take action immediately.
+If you discover a charge-off on your credit report, make sure you take action immediately.
 There are several courses of action possible.

-First, dispute the claim directly with the creditor.
-If they fail to budge, write a letter to one or all of the credit bureaus detailing the dispute (how to remove negative items from credit history).
-If the original creditor doesn’t respond within 30 days they will remove the item entirely from your credit report.
+First, contact the creditor directly to resolve the matter.
+If they fail to budge, you can make an attempt to dispute the charge-off with the associated credit bureaus.
+If the original creditor doesn’t respond within 30 days they will remove the item in question from your credit report.

-If you know the charge off is legitimate, work with the original creditor directly to make a deal.
-Don’t ever try to cut a deal with a collection agency, as you’ll surely get burned.
-If you work directly with the creditor you may be able to get the charge off removed from your credit report by making a partial or full payment.
+If you know the charge-off is legitimate, work with the original creditor directly to make a deal.
+If you work with the creditor, as opposed to the collection agency, you may be able to get the charge-off removed from your credit report by making a partial or full payment.